-From sparkling wines and smoked meats to regional cuisine, burgers and olive oil, Zagreb celebrates all of Croatia’s best food and drink on its streets.
+From sparkling wines and smoked meats to regional cuisine, burgers and olive oil.
+Zagreb streets celebrate all of Croatia’s best food and drink.
 The city’s connoisseur wine events regularly attract international visitors.
-Other specialty products have their own festivals.
-However, you’re just as likely to see mixed markets pop up all over Zagreb.
-In particular, these celebrate a range of homemade and regional produce alongside traditional arts & crafts.
+Other specialty products also have their own festivals.
+However, mixed markets pop up all the time across Zagreb.
+In particular, these celebrate homemade and regional produce alongside traditional arts & crafts.
 The stalls are wonderful to walk around.
-Moreover, you can try before you buy.
+Moreover, you can usually try before you buy.

-Please note: Many 2020 public events and festivals were put on hold for epidemiological reasons.
+Please note: In 2020, many public events and festivals were put on hold for epidemiological reasons.
 However, Zagreb’s cultural life continued.
 Events took place online.
 2021 may be too soon to see the return of every indoor event in Zagreb’s regular calendar.
 But many outdoor events, although not yet officially announced, will most probably return this year.

 Running seven days a week, guide books often mention Dolac market.
 Still, you really need to go there to fully appreciate all the wonderful colours and atmosphere.
-For the most part, Croatians still eat a seasonal diet of fresh fruits, vegetables, nuts, meats and fish.
+For the most part, Croatia still eats seasonal fresh fruits, vegetables, nuts, meats and fish.
 And at Dolac, you can see the season set out before you in full display.
-Go before midday.
-Don’t miss the fish market in the corner of the outdoor area.
-Moreover, the cheese and dairy section is a little hidden downstairs, but it’s a fascinating find.
-Later, you’ll likely be reminded of what you’ve seen.
+To begin with, try to go before midday.
+Also, don’t miss the fish market in the corner of the outdoor area.
+Moreover, the cheese and dairy section is a little hidden downstairs.
+But it’s a fascinating find.
+A reminder of what you’ve seen will probably come later.
 The same produce frequently ends up on local restaurant menus.

 Boom!
 Grički top

 The sound is something you’ll notice as soon as you arrive in Zagreb.
-In fact, if you’re in the city centre at 12 o’clock midday on your first day, you might jump out of your skin.
+In fact, if you’re in the centre at midday on your first day, you might jump out of your skin.
 Certainly, the pigeons do.
 It’s a ceremonial cannon that has been fired at this time every day for the past 140 years.
 In addition, it sits right next to Zagreb’s funicular.
 They’re two of the city’s more intriguing idiosyncratic features.
-Both are found in the Upper Town.
+Both are in Upper Town.

 Špica is a cultural phenomenon worth noticing.
 Likewise, it’s one you should get involved in.
-Every Saturday, around 10 am and thereafter, city residents put their coolest clothes on.
+Every Saturday, around 10 am, city residents put their coolest clothes on.
 Thereafter, they come to Donji Grad for a cup of coffee.
-After strolling the streets, they sit in full view on a cafe terrace with a friend or friends.
+After strolling the streets, they sit in full view on a cafe terrace.
+Usually with a friend or friends.
 Of course, this is more than just coffee and catching up.
-It’s also for people watching and being seen.
+Above all, watching people and being watched are why you’re here.

-Built during the Second World War, Tunnel Gric’s 500 metres of tunnel connect some of the most popular parts of the centre.
+Built during the Second World War, Tunnel Gric’s 500 metres of tunnel connect opposite parts of the centre.
 To begin with, its revival as an events space came when it hosted a 90s rave party.
 Since then, it has been renovated.
-Subsequently, it’s become a unique thoroughfare across the city by both day and night.
-It has also become a part of Advent in Zagreb.
+Subsequently, this unique thoroughfare across the city is now open day and night.
+Ultimately, it has also become a part of Advent in Zagreb.

 Zagreb street art

-Street art has given modern overhauls to several Croatian cities, Vukovar, Sisak, Bjelovar and Rijeka among them.
+Street art has given modern overhauls to several Croatian cities.
+Specifically, Vukovar, Sisak, Bjelovar and Rijeka are notable.
 However, Zagreb’s facelifts are the most frequently occurring.
-Several of the city’s best street art projects are helmed by Okolo and Pimp My Pump.
-The latter are connected to a summer-long Art Park event in Ribnjak park.
+Notably, several of the city’s best street art projects are helmed by Okolo and Pimp My Pump.
+Interestingly, summer’s Art Park in Ribnjak park has ties to some of the movers and shakers.
 Check out too Opatovina park, just above Tkalčićeva.
 Painted works surround on all sides.

 Croatia’s capital has become truly international over the last decade.
 You can meet people from all over the world on its city streets.
 And they’re not all tourists.

 EU entry in July 2013 brought a number of expats and their families.
-And, since Croatia changed its legislation in 2020/2021, digital nomads are increasingly looking at the city.
+Also, after legislation changed in 2020/2021, digital nomads are increasingly looking at the city.
 Since Croatia has the best lifestyle on the continent, who can blame them?

 For more on moving and living Croatia and beyond, check out the Total Croatia introduction to life here.
-And the Total Zagreb portal has a useful section in its navbar for all you need to know about making the big move and settling in.
+And the Total Zagreb portal has a useful section for all you need to know about making the big move and settling in.